Urs Schwarzenbach: Philanthropy

 Schwarzenbach has supported the internal and external refurbishment of the Venerable English College in Rome, as well as its engagement of a research fellow and project archivist.

 Personal life

-Schwarzenbach lives at Culham Court near Henley-on-Thames and sponsored the rowing gallery of the River and Rowing Museum in Henley which is named after him.
-He owns other estates and farms in England, a 10,000 acre sporting estate in Scotland and the largest country estate on the Isle of Wight.

-His wife, Francesca Schwarzenbach-Mulhall, is a former Miss Australia, born in Sydney, and is a godmother of Lady Louise Windsor, the daughter of the Duke of Edinburgh.
+Schwarzenbach is married to Francesca Schwarzenbach (née Mulhall), a former Miss Australia, born in Sydney.
+She is a godmother of Lady Louise Windsor, the daughter of Prince Edward, Duke of Edinburgh.
+They have two children: